Lucasmercado101/Pokeapi-app/README.md

-# App that fetches and displays data using the https://pokeapi.co/ API.
+App that fetches and displays data using the https://pokeapi.co/ API.
+Made to practice fetching and displaying API data.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).